mvakde/mvakde.github.io/blog/44-on-arc-1.md

 ## Previous criticism about ARC-AGI itself
 When I posted last time, there was a lot of debate about ARC-AGI itself.
 Some were valid, but a lot of them were questions Chollet has answered many times before:
 - What does ARC even test for? (fluid intelligence)
-- Why should we care about ARC?
-(Fluid intelligence isn't fully solved)
+- Why should we care about ARC? (fluid intelligence isn't fully solved)
-- Solving ARC-AGI will not lead to AGI (No one claimed that)
+- Solving ARC-AGI will not lead to AGI (no one claimed that)
 - ARC keeps shifting goalposts / its adversarially constructed for LLMs (Both are false)

 Chollet's paper and these tweets[^1] are good sources.
 Summing up his stance: The benchmark intended to test fluid intelligence, which he considers necessary but not sufficient for AGI.
 Solving ARC-1 / 2 implies non-zero fluid intelligence, but it isn't an upper bound.
 The benchmarks don't signal AGI is reached, they intend to point out the right research questions to ask.
 There were no goalposts moved: ARC-1 precedes LLMs, ARC-2 was announced pre-chatGPT and ARC-3 was announced before ARC-2 was saturated.
 He's also happy about progress on ARC since it documents progress in AI.